Gmugra/net.cactusthorn.config/README.md

 -   Required at least Java 11, as result it support "more fresh" language features.

 ## Features
--   Core is plain Java 11 without any external dependencies (except [slf4j-api](https://www.slf4j.org))
+-   Core is plain Java 11 without any external dependencies

 -   Uses no reflection or runtime bytecode generation; generates plain Java source code.